smallDazza/T1A3_Terminal_Application/README.md

 Based on the user dimensions inputed, a cubic weight will be calculated.
 The greater of the two weights (weight entered or cubic weight), will be used as the package weight for the delivery cost.
 Their are 4 standard package weight rates upto 5kgs.If the package weight is above 5kg, then there is a extra surcharge rate for every extra 1kg (or part thereof) based on the two postcode zones.
 All the user inputs of sender name & contact, receiver name & address, postcodes, the package weight used and the delivery cost will be saved to a dictionary called delivery_job.

-NOTE:
-Australia Post DO NOT accept packages based on 3 values:
-1. A maximum package weight of 22kg.
-2. A maximum any dimension of 105cm.
-3. A maximum cubic dimension of 0.25 cubic metres.
-If any one of these are entered by user or calculated, a warning will display advising the user to contact Aust Post for further instructions and return them to the main menu.

 ### **Feature Two**:
 **Save Delivery Job Details As A json File**
 ***Description*** - After the feature one displays delivery details, the user is asked if they would like to book this delivery job by a 'Y or N' response.
 If user chooses to book the delivery job, a delvery ticket number will be displayed for their future reference and all the details saved as a json file, named as the ticket number.

-***Logic*** - For feature two, at the top of the delivery_cost file, it is importing 4 Python packages:
+***Logic*** - For feature two, at the top of the delivery_cost file, it is importing 4 Python packages for this feature:
+1. emoji package
-1. Random module using the randint function = to generate a random number.
+2. Random module using the randint function = to generate a random number.
-2. json module using the dump function = to write a json file.
+3. json module using the dump function = to write a json file.
-3. os module using the join function = to join the json file path components.
+4. os module using the join function = to join the json file path components.
-4. Datetime module using the date.today function = to save the date of booking to dictionary.
+5. Datetime module using the date.today function = to save the date of booking to dictionary.
  - If user enters a 'N' the application will return to the main menu.
 If 'Y' a random number will be generated, this will be assigned as the job ticket number.
 The date in a format of dd-mm-yyyy will be assigned to a date_booked variable.
 Both these will then be added to the delivery_job dictionary.
 Then the entire delivery_job dictionary will be written as a json file and saved as the ticket number in the delivery_jobs folder.

 ### **Feature Three**: